kuro337/vsfragments/README.md

 <br/>

-_Simple, Lightweight, Lightning Fast_ Binary application to generate Code Fragments.
+_Simple, Lightweight, Lightning Fast_ Native System Binary for generating Code Fragments.

 <br/>

-Additionally embeddedable and extensible directly as a Static Library from **C** or **Node**.
+Embeddedable and extensible directly as a Static Library from **C** or **Node**.

 <br/>